-The Turkish merchant marine had a gross tonnage of 592,000 tons.
+The Turkish merchant marine has a gross tonnage of 353,573 tons.
 Turkish ships run services to foreign countries, including a cargo service to the United States.
-New vessels purchased and ordered in 1954 will raise over-all tonnage to nearly 700,000 tons.
+But the tonnage available does not meet the requirements of the country, and constant efforts are made to obtain new ships.